FuzailN/Deploying-Nodejs-Webapp-on-EKS-cluster/README.md

 ## Details
 ### Nexus
-- we will create a docker hosted repository on nexus with a new user and role
+- created a docker hosted repository on nexus with a new user and role
-- configure Docker bearer token realm
+- configured Docker bearer token realm
 - In order for K8s to pull an image it needs to be connected to a secured registry so in order to secure our registry we need tls

 ### Nginx